Skip to content

 1. alias tofu="...": This redefines your tofu command for the session.
 Now, whenever you type tofu, it executes BigConfig instead of tofu.
 Every step of the workflow is executed only if the previous step is successful.

-2. build: This is the BigConfig step to initiate a build process and achieve DRY like Atmos.
+2. render: This is the BigConfig step to initiate a build process and achieve DRY like Atmos.
 If this fails, there is not reason to proceed.
 That’s why this step is always present and it is the first step.

 4. lock: It then acquires a lock for the module alpha and the profile prod, preventing concurrent changes from other developers.